STAT545-UBC/STAT545-UBC-original-website/block033_working-with-two-tables.md

+---
-# When one tibble is not enough
+title: "When one tibble is not enough"
+output:
+  html_document:
+    toc: true
+    toc_depth: 4
+---